psypdt/ZIS_C-_Summer_Course_2019/README.md

 ## What materials are required for classes?
 - If the school supplied you with a laptop then thats all you need.

-- If you have a `MAC` or a machine running `Linux/Unix`, feel free to use that instead of the school computer.
+- If you have a `Mac laptop` or a machine running `Linux/Unix`, feel free to use that instead of the school computer.
   - Personaly `I would recommend using the Mac` since you will not be dependent on codeboard.io (but it's up to you)

 - If you have a personal `Windows` based computer you can still use it, but you may as well use the school laptops (if they are provided)